Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 The world has grown too small for this to be remotely possible.
 There is no push-button dreamworld on the horizon, unless it is the danger of world leaders pushing buttons controlling the modern weapons of mass destruction—and the “dream” is man fulfilling his worst nightmare!

-Today, more and more scientists and world leaders are concerned whether mankind has a future.
+Today, more and more scientists and world leaders are concerned about whether mankind has a future.
 They recognize the terrible potential of the world’s worst weapons.
 And, as U.S. President George W. Bush expressed, increasingly the “world’s worst weapons” are becoming available to—and may fall into the hands of—the “world’s worst leaders.”

 This dangerous reality is a truly frightening prospect!